 Manager Due Diligence

 So how does one effectively research and qualify the merits of such an abundance of different managers and strategies?
-One of the most commonly used tools, by sophisticated and unsophisticated investors alike, is to rely predominately on quantitative factors – most notably returns.
+One of the most used tools, by sophisticated and unsophisticated investors alike, is to rely on quantitative factors – most notably past returns.
 Why?
 Because this is the simplest way to rank and contrast a wide spectrum of different strategies.
-While return is the most understandable quantitative factor for screening managers, the investment industry has come up with a whole host of other metrics that attempt to assess the amount, and type, of volatility (or risk) to which investors may be subject.
-Although great tools, all of these quantitative factors fail to address one simple issue: they are all based on backward-looking data.
+While return is the most understandable quantitative factor for screening managers, the investment industry has produced a whole host of other metrics that attempt to assess the amount, and type, of volatility (or risk) to which investors may be subject.
+Although great tools, all these quantitative factors fail to address one simple issue: they are all based on backward-looking data.
 And as every manager’s disclaimer will tell you: past performance is not indicative of future results.

 To truly understand an investment manager’s capacity to generate predictable performance over time and through various investment cycles, one has to dig well beyond the data and assess all the qualitative factors that form the process and culture of the manager.
 Unfortunately applying this process takes considerable resources on the part of the family advisor – a thorough due diligence means pulling apart the organizational structure and moving beyond the marketing narrative in order to fully understand how decisions are made each and every day.
 This is especially true as we assess more non-traditional managers where family capital may be tied up for over a decade.
 Such investment choices require an even more significant level of understanding.